| |

 concerts and from time to time performs for the benefit of area churches,

-nursing homes, hospitals, and various organizations.
+nursing homes, hospitals,

 Although the club is centered in the